Are you an experienced Java developer? Do you love the idea of guiding students to a future career in java development?

 - Acquire (experience): mentors often say they learn a lot from their students.
 Mentoring isn't about imposing one's worldview on others.
 It's about knowledge, support, and listening.
 These are important skills to have!

 - Enjoy (flexibility): mentors set their own schedules.
-You can have only one student to start and increase to 5, 10, or more later if you want.
-You can work where you want, anywhere in the world, as the whole gig takes place online.
+You can have only one student to start and increase to 3, 5 or 10 later if you want.
+Our team will do its best to satisfy your requirements, based on your availability and on students' enrollment

 - Submit a CV and a short letter of motivation